We are now gonna shift gears a little bit,

 instead of with one chromosome of two chromatids each,

-one chromosome of one chromatid each and the mechanics are very much the same.
+one chromosome of one chromatid each, and the mechanics are very much the same.

-Centrosomes in the center of those chromosomes, centrioles on the opposite side,
+Centromeres in the center of those chromosomes, centrioles on the opposite side,

-they line up and undergo metaphase, anaphase, telophase and split
+they line up and undergo metaphase, anaphase, telophase, and split,

-And these are very genetically dissimilar to the chromosomes of the parent
+and these are very genetically dissimilar to the chromosomes of the parent.

 we get a new and unique individual beginning to develop.

-Thank you very much for your attention and I do appreciate it.
+Thank you very much for your attention, and I do appreciate it.